The 10 Things You Should be Packing for Greece

 Are you going to Greece?
 Maybe you're actively planning, or maybe just daydreaming about getting there eventually.
-Either way, take a look at this list of my absolute essentials when I travel to Greece (and in some cases, any time I get on a plane at all!).
+Either way, take a look at this list of my absolute essentials when I travel to Greece (and in some cases, any time I get on a plane at all.).

 These are my non-negotiables for a reason.
-I have and use all of these things.

 1. Wine Skins - If you know me in the Real World, you know that I will not shut up about these.

 You may decide you would love to bring back a bottle or two of that great wine that you KNOW you won't be able to find back home.
 Or maybe some local tsipouro or Kitron liqueur.

 But what about the horror show in your suitcase if they break?

 Wine Skins are the best and safest way to travel with bottles!
 I have brought back many bottles over the years - from Greece and elsewhere - and not once have I had a spill or break in my luggage.